Updated March 31, 2026

 - Sole proprietors, partners, LLC members, and family farm corporate officers are listed as exemptions from Ohio workers' compensation requirements, so ownership structure matters when building a quote.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms should be reviewed before finalizing a storefront location.
+- Most commercial leases in Ohio require proof of general liability coverage, so lease terms should be reviewed before finalizing a storefront location.

 - Ohio commercial auto minimum liability is $25,000/$50,000/$25,000 if the shop uses vehicles for deliveries, pickups, or errands tied to the business.